SPT100 - Introduction to Sport Management

 SPT340 - Historical Perspective-Sport

 This course presents sport as a pervasive facet of our popular culture, as a social institution, as an arena of human activity, as drama, even spectacle.
-The course emphasizes the history of sport as a study of cultural values and value conflict, and also examines the relationship of sport to social change throughout American History.
-It investigates, among other things, the literature of sport, the economics of sport, and the influence of modern sport on our language, politics, religion, and education.
+The course emphasizes the history of sport as a study of cultural values and value conflict, and also examines the relationship of sport to social change throughout American history.
+It investigates, among other things, the literature of sport, the economics of sport, and the influence of modern sport on our language, politics, religion and education.
+(3 crs.)

 SPT360 - Sports Communication

 An examination of the interrelationship between sports and media in today’s society.
 This course draws on theories of rhetoric and social criticism by examining the media’s role in telling the story of sports and, in telling that story, shaping and reinforcing cultural values.
-The course will utilize various broadcasts, print, and electronic media to examine how they are vital to the success of the sport organization.
+The course will utilize various broadcasts and print, and electronic media to examine how they are vital to the success of the sport organization.
+(3 crs.)

 SPT400 - Legal Aspects of Sport